-The Vision of the Williamsburg Symphony Orchestra (WSO) is to entertain, inspire, and educate diverse audiences of all ages through music experience.
+The Vision of the Williamsburg Symphony Orchestra (WSO) is to entertain, inspire, and educate diverse audiences of all ages through musical excellence.

 The Williamsburg Symphony Orchestra was founded in 1984 as The Williamsburg Symphonia by Carl Andersen, Elnore Andersen, Marian Harding, the late Mary Selby, and the late Rebecca “Ruby” Siegel.
 Their mission was to bring free concerts to children who might otherwise be denied the inspiration and joys of classical music.

 And so it was that the Symphony, then a group of dedicated local musicians, brilliantly brought to life Sergei Prokofiev’s Peter and the Wolf at the Williamsburg Regional Library on May 6, 1984.

 A vibrant and vital contributor to the performing arts of Williamsburg was born that day.
 The group's initial performances were so well received that the founders planned a schedule of concerts for the general public and has been performing ever since.